gwiseki/2018-Intern/README.md

 ```
 ./run.sh: line 50: 15295 Segmentation fault      (core dumped) $sudo $time $bin -x10000 -k1000 -w -p0.2 -e2 $trace $var
 ```
+Actually, It was able to execute at first time, but after some times of execution, now it can't be executed.

 ## ctree
 ```